 As a former technology director, I was always looking for ways to find the ROI on the many initiatives and projects that we instituted around the district.
 Adding further complexity, Education IT tends to have different goals than a “traditional” IT department would.
 In education, we look for transformational changes in learning.
 Specifically, many schools today (my former school included) base their goals around the 4C’s (Communication, Collaboration, Critical Thinking, Creativity).
 Decision makers want to know how the money being spent is actually progressing toward these admirable goals.

 It can be challenging to quantify the impact that technology has on classrooms.
 Trying to measure the impact G Suite for Education tools have within an educational ecosystem is no different.
 While there are reports that can be extracted with various tools, oftentimes these reports present a collection of usage data without much meaning.
-Learning that 1.5 million Google Docs have been created in your domain and that Google Classroom is being used by 65% of your domain, for example, may be interesting but is not especially valuable in measuring against your district’s broader transformational goals (unless your district has chosen to align success metrics with usage levels).
+Learning that 1.5 million Google Docs have been created in your domain and that Google Classroom is being used by 65% of your domain, for example, might be interesting but is not especially valuable in measuring against your district’s broader transformational goals (unless your district has chosen to align success metrics with usage levels).

 There are two key things that make this report different than other reports.